rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

 ## Examples

 ### USB and key press events
-Start and show incoming USB data as bytes and interpreted, and show detected key press/released events.
+Start and show incoming USB data as bytes and interpreted, and show detected events such as:
+* on key released/pressed
+* on rotary button axis in-/active
+* on rotary button feed in-/active
+* on jog dial event
+* on data interpreted

 ```
 $ ../bin/xhc-whb04b-6 -ue
 init  setting machine configuration to scale=80 max_velocity=800